 This piece was written as part of a paid partnership.
-Unless otherwise stated, all material published on Fever Pitch Magazine is put together through voluntary contributions from me (Stella Joseph-Jarecki) and interview subjects.
+Unless otherwise stated, all material published on Fever Pitch Magazine is put together through voluntary contributions from the editor (Stella Joseph-Jarecki) or guest contributors.

 Music and libretto by Luke Belle, Emilio Guarino, Sofia Elisabeth Laursen Habel and Michael Folmer Hansen.

 Sung by Luke Belle and Sofia Elisabeth Laursen Habel with The Chromatic Production Orchestra.
 Narrated by Mike Brady, AM.

 Produced by Michael Folmer Hansen.

 Repudiating Oran is a chamber opera entirely conceived and composed during the COVID-19 pandemic.
 Running at thirty minutes long, it is the result of a collaboration between four individuals: composers Michael Hansen and Emilio Guarino, and classically trained singers Sofia Laursen Habel and Luke Belle.
 It is currently available to stream and download on Bandcamp, Spotify and Apple Music.

 While Michael, Luke and Sofia all reside in Victoria, Emilio is based in the US.
 Due to Stage 4 lockdown in Melbourne, none of the group were able to meet in person.
 The global COVID-19 pandemic not only necessitated digitally-distanced collaboration, but provided the impetus for the story of the opera itself.